mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 Another piece of low-hanging fruit is styling the titles on pages and the general purpose text we have on each page.
 Let's start with the titles.

-I'd like to make the page titles larger and centerd on pages, when they're present.
+I'd like to make the page titles larger and centered on pages, when they're present.
 Because titles appear on multiple pages, it makes sense to place a single CSS style rule in the `app.css` file for titles.

 Let's look in the `app.css` file to get started.
 You'll notice that the default app template for NativeScript apps already includes some CSS for elements with the *title* class.